Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

 Finally the correctness of Theorem~\ref{thm:existenceOfEFhalf} is directly implied by Lemma~\ref{lem:EFhalfAllocation} and Lemma~\ref{lem:EFhalfTermination}.

-\paragraph{Bounded Protocol in the RW Model.} Even though we proved that Algorithm~\ref{alg:EFhalf} can produce an \EFhalf allocation, it is not a bounded protocol in the RW model.
+\paragraph{Bounded Protocol in the RW Model} Even though we showed that Algorithm~\ref{alg:EFhalf} can produce an EFM allocation, it is not a bounded protocol in the RW model.
 This is because our algorithm utilizes an oracle that can compute a perfect allocation of any piece of cake.
-However, while always exists, it is known that a perfect allocation cannot be computed with a finite number of queries in the RW model, even if there are only two agents~\citep{RobertsonWe98}.
-Whether there exists a bounded protocol in the RW model to compute an \EFhalf allocation remains a very interesting open question.
-In the next two sections, we present two bounded protocols to compute an \EFhalf allocation for two special cases, and another bounded (polynomial time) protocol to compute an $\epsilon$-\EFhalf allocation in the general case.
+However, while {a perfect allocation} always exists, it is known that {such an} allocation cannot be implemented with a finite number of queries in the RW model, even if there are only two agents~\citep{RobertsonWe98}.
+Whether there exists a \emph{bounded} protocol in the RW model to compute an EFM allocation remains a very interesting open question.
+Note that the perfect allocation oracle cannot be implemented even with a finite number of queries, therefore it is even an open question to find a \emph{finite} EFM protocol.